Tag: LGBT

 Throwback Review: The Dreamy Landscape of ‘My Own Private Idaho’ (1991)

-The following review contains spoilers.
 My Own Private Idaho is a 1991 independent LGBT drama, the third feature film from director Gus Van Sant (Good Will Hunting, Milk).
 The story follows Mike Waters (River Phoenix), a narcoleptic street hustler in love with his best friend Scott Favor (Keanu Reeves).
-The film opens with the definition…
+The film opens with the definition of narcolepsy and then cuts to…

 -